The classical-quantum limit: Trajectories in the classical-quantum limit

 We assumed up to this point that the observer has no access to the environmental degrees of freedom that store the information about the $C$ subsystem.
 However, one could assume that the observer has sufficient information about the environment to reconstruct the outcome of the effective coherent state POVM that it induces at each time step \cite{blume2005simple,zurek2009quantum,wiseman_milburn_2009}.
 In this case, the observer has access to the classical system's trajectory in phase space, and their best estimate of the quantum state deduced from the motion of the classical system leads to a quantum trajectory in Hilbert space.

-The general form of classical-quantum trajectories, corresponding to the unravellings of continuous classical-quantum master equations, was first given in \cite{layton2022healthier} (see also \cite{diosi2023hybrid} for a later discussion of these points).
-A key result of this work was that when the trade-off is saturated in the form $D_0=D_1^\dag D_2^{-1} D_1$, any initially pure state of the quantum system remains pure conditioned on the classical trajectory.
-Since this is the case here, one may use the general form of unravellings to write down the coupled evolution of the effective classical and quantum system in this classical-quantum limit.
+The general form of dynamics describing classical-quantum trajectories was first given in \cite{layton2022healthier} (see also \cite{diosi2023hybrid} for a later discussion of these points).
+This work allows for completely-positive classical-quantum master equations, of which Equation \eqref{eq: LcanCQ} is a special case, to be unravelled into coupled stochastic trajectories of the classical phase space degrees of freedom $Z_t$ and mixed quantum states $\rho_t$ conditioned on these classical trajectories.
+A key result of \cite{layton2022healthier} was that when the trade-off is saturated in the form $D_0=D_1^\dag D_2^{-1} D_1$, any initially pure state of the quantum system remains pure conditioned on the classical trajectory.
+Since this is the case here, this means that the general classical-limit dynamics of Equation \eqref{eq: LcanCQ} may be unravelled in terms of pure quantum states $|\psi\rangle_t$ which are unique for a given classical trajectory.
 Defining a column vector $Z_t=(q_t,p_t)^T$ for the classical degrees of freedom, and the operator-valued column vector $L=(L_q^H,L_p^H)^T$, the stochastic dynamics takes the form